-Guiding Principles represent the collective interests and goals for the Basalt Creek Planning Area as agreed to and established by the Joint Council.
-They provided a framework for gathering input and developing transparent and meaningful measures that helped inform the decision-making process for this plan (see Appendix E for Guiding Principles Memo which provides further descriptions).
+Guiding Principles represent the collective interests and goals for the Basalt Creek planning area as agreed to and established by the Joint Council.
+They provided a framework for gathering input and developing transparent and meaningful measures that helped inform the decision-making process for this plan (See Appendix D for Guiding Principles Memo).